Scott Norwood: In popular culture

 In the 1994 film Ace Ventura: Pet Detective, a key plot point involves a kicker for the 1984 Miami Dolphins named Ray Finkle; in the story, Finkle misses a field goal attempt in the closing moments of Super Bowl XVII, causing the Dolphins to lose the game to the San Francisco 49ers by a single point–an obvious reference to Norwood's infamous kick in Super Bowl XXV.
-(In reality, the Super Bowl played for the 1984 season, Super Bowl XIX was contested between Miami and San Francisco; the 49ers won 38–16.)
+(In reality, while the Dolphins did advance to Super Bowl XVII, the game was held at the end of the 1982 season; the Dolphins and 49ers met at Super Bowl XIX at the end of the 1984 season.
+The Dolphins were defeated in both contests by multiple scores.)

 In the 1998 film Buffalo '66, the main character, Billy Brown, desires to murder a former Buffalo kicker named "Scott Wood," whose missed field goal led to Brown losing a large bet, which Brown blames for ruining his life.